-Your Orion can be adjusted to a weld penetration of up to approximately 0.66 mm in depth (depending on the material).
+The Orion mPulse can be adjusted to a weld penetration of up to approximately 0.66 mm in depth (depending on the material).
 However, deeper penetration usually also means large spot size around 1.5 to 2 mm.
-When deep penetration is desired but the weld spot size needs to remain small or the workpiece thickness is very thick, additional weld joint preparation may be necessary.
+When deep penetration is desired but the weld spot size needs to remain small or the work-piece thickness is very thick, additional weld joint preparation may be necessary.